Geographic Tongue: A Common Yet Mysterious Oral Condition

 Aside from the mentioned causes, certain factors can increase the risk of developing geographic tongue.

 Women are more susceptible, about twice as much as men (5).
 That's partly due to hormonal changes.
-It's known that elevated estrogen levels during pregnancy and the use of oral contraceptives can stimulate immune responses and inflammation.
+It's known that high estrogen levels during pregnancy and the use of oral contraceptives can stimulate immune responses and inflammation.

 The Symptoms